 This is for Online Community Managers and Social Media Managers:

-The Royal Canadian Legion Dominion President Dominion President Tom Eagles. **said it best:
+The Royal Canadian Legion Dominion President Dominion President Tom Eagles. **maybe said it best:

 “Any messaging that encourages Canadians to remember and share is worthwhile,”